Arkansas Public Records

 Arrest warrant and bench warrants are court orders that either command law enforcement to arrest someone, or someone's mandatory court appearance.
 These are all publicly available records via the Arkansas Public Record Laws.

 Incarceration records are a detailed account of a person's criminal conviction, jail and prison records.
-These records are accessible through the respective correctional facility or through various thrid party resources.
+These records are accessible through the respective correctional facility or through various third party resources.

 DISCLAIMER: CriminalRecords.us aims to offer convenient, affordable, and timely access to public records generated by government entities.
 CriminalRecords.us is an independent service and is not connected to or endorsed by any federal, state, or local government or agency.
 As we are not the original source of the information provided through CriminalRecords.us, we cannot guarantee the accuracy, completeness, or currency of the information.
 CriminalRecords.us is not a consumer reporting agency as defined by the Fair Credit Reporting Act (FCRA), 15 USC § 1681 et seq.
 The information provided on this site cannot be used to determine an individual's eligibility for personal credit, employment, tenant screening, or any other purposes defined under the FCRA.
 Misuse of information from CriminalRecords.us for purposes such as stalking or harassment may result in civil and criminal penalties.
 By using CriminalRecords.us, users agree to comply with our terms of service and privacy policy, and acknowledge that they will not use the information for any purposes governed by the FCRA.